dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 So if I've given you the impression that I'm arrogant, trust me, that's the last thing I want.
 I get the feeling that a lot of people are left with that impression because the people around me are so much louder than myself.
 I'm quiet.
 I do not think I am better than anyone.
-In fact, quite the opposite, but I'm driven to be the best that I can be.
+In fact, quite the opposite.
+But, I'm driven to be the best that I can be.
 And I struggle to understand what has happened in my life and why I'm here.
-I made so many sacrifices to avoid buckling to violationsof my personal sense of ethics.
+I made so many sacrifices to avoid buckling to selling myself out.

-Seriously, I suspect that some dark, shadowy government agency has psychologically & sociologically profiled me, otherwise society's actions towards me would be a bit more random and less objective-oriented.
+Seriously though, sometimes I suspect that some dark, shadowy government agency has psychologically & sociologically profiled me, otherwise society's actions towards me would be a bit more random and less objective-oriented.
 To clarify, I'm not saying I know that happened ...
 I'm saying that it realllly would not surprise me if that had happened.
 Every one of the 5 people I have had serious problems with in my career had psychological training.
 It's easy to distinguish someone who understands psychology well and uses it from someone who just acts naturally.
 It's also easy to distinguish those people who care to resolve any problems that might arise and those who actually want those problems to become worse.

-# Conclusions
+# God is not Dead
+{:center}

 > "Live as if you were to die tomorrow.
 Learn as if you were to live
 > forever." - Mahatma Ghandi

+[maybe rewrite the following:]

+The concept of God is more relevant than ever.
+The 20th century may seem to have diminished religion's purpose, but as the technology-driven evolution of society escalates to warp speed, we're going to want some constants to ground ourselves with.
+Nietzche foresaw society's 20th century movement away from religion, since science would supplant part of the meaning it supplied to people.
+(... rephrase that, it explained some of the mystery and origin of the world, but science began to supplant that).
+However, I don't believe Nietzche foresaw the reaction society would have in relation to the singularity.

+- We'll respond by reaching out for something constant in these turbulant times.
+- Instead of moving us away from religion, science will eventually lead us to reach out for it again
+- because of how much science has rapidly changed society

+has a greater purpose in the world than is indicated by recent history

+...

 - briefly restate the argument to show that "God is not dead" by asserting the inevitable arrival of an übermenschlich entity.